 - Group leaders should read the health forms of the youth in their care, note any special medical or emotional needs as stated on the forms, and share pertinent details with chaperones as needed. - For both practical reasons and in the event of an emergency, the trip leader and preferably the chaperones should each carry a cell phone.
 However, if a chaperone will be driving, the driver must not operate his/her cell phone while driving.
-Please see the section titled, "Distracted Driving" for more information. - The Code of Conduct should be given to chaperones and all adults; the trip leader should keep a checklist showing who received the document. - Group leaders should have documentation of the Protecting God's Children training for all adult chaperones and volunteers (PGC certificates or verification from the Office of Pastoral Support and Child Protection). - If your parish/school has an appointed Local Administrator, that person can login at Virtus.org to see the information for people in the parish/ school if they are listed as affiliated with that parish/school.
+Please refer to the section titled, "Distracted Driving." - The Code of Conduct should be given to chaperones and all adults; the trip leader should keep a checklist showing who received the document. - Group leaders should have documentation of the Protecting God's Children training for all adult chaperones and volunteers (PGC certificates or verification from the Office of Pastoral Support and Child Protection). - If your parish/school has an appointed Local Administrator, that person can login at Virtus.org to see the information for people in the parish/ school if they are listed as affiliated with that parish/school.
 (Keep in mind that if the person was trained elsewhere and did not change his or her parish/school affiliation, the Local Administrator will not see the person's information.)
-If you have trouble locating information or have any questions, please contact the Office of Pastoral Support and Child Protection at 617-746-5985. - Allow plenty of time for chaperones to obtain passports and, if necessary, visas.
+If you have questions, contact the Office of Pastoral Support & Child Protection at 617-746-5985.

+Allow time for chaperones to obtain passports and, if necessary, visas.